FlowForwarding/loom/icontrol/README.md

 ## Using icontrol

 icontrol is a open flow controller with an basic interactive interface.
-The iof module has functions to send commands to the switch and and interrogate the switch.
+The iof module has functions to send commands to the switch and interrogate the switch.

 ### Configure switch